Cities Today: Inclusive leadership: Five lessons in crisis response for digital government leaders

 About the Centre for Public Impact

 The Centre for Public Impact is a not-for-profit founded by Boston Consulting Group.
 Believing that governments can and want to do better for people, we work side-by-side with governments—and all those who help them—to reimagine government, and turn ideas into action, to bring about better outcomes for everyone.
-We champion public servants and other changemakers who are leading this charge and develop the tools and resources they need, like our Public Impact Fundamentals, so we can build the future of government together.
+We champion public servants and other changemakers who are leading this charge and develop the tools and resources they need so we can build the future of government together.